radubostan/kafka-streams/README.md

 ## Software Installation, Configuration and Data Preparation

+The project uses Confluent Platform, which is mainly a data streaming platform consisting of most of the Kafka features plus additional functionality
+(Confluent Control Center is a GUI-based system for managing and monitoring Kafka, Schema Registry, APIs to generate data etc).

 First we need to install and launch locally the Confluent services (i.e. Schema Registry, Broker, ZooKeeper, Control Center).
 One option is to use Docker for local installation using [Confluent Docker Installation](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html#ce-docker-quickstart)